Sphaerophoria scripta

 Sphaerophoria scripta, the long hoverfly, is a species of hoverfly belonging to the family Syrphidae.

 Distribution

 This species has a worldwide distribution.
 It can be found in most of Europe, in the eastern Palearctic realm, in the Near East, in the Nearctic realm, in North Africa and in the Indomalayan realm.

 Habitat

 This species lives in thickets, gardens and meadows rich of flowering plants.
-Adults can pollinate flowering plants such as Galeopsis angustifolia andSilene gallica, which S. scripta are the most effective pollinators of.
+Adults can pollinate flowering plants such as Galeopsis angustifolia and Silene gallica, which S. scripta are the most effective pollinators of.

 Description

 Sphaerophoria scripta can reach a length of 7–12 mm and a wingspan of 5–7 mm.
 Body is long and narrow, with yellow and black bands.
 The wings are transparent.
 Antennae are short and yellow.
 The face is yellow.
 Thorax is a bit dull, copper colored with broad yellow side stripes.
 Scutellum is yellow.
 Abdomen is long and cylindrical with four wide, yellow transverse bands.
 The legs are yellow.
 Females are brighter than the males.
 In the males the last two bands are often blurred.